When is registration?

 Who oversees the online registration system?

 The Club Registrar is responsible for coordination of the online registration database for the club's Recreational program.
-That position is currently vacant and will be filled prior to the start of the fall 2015 season.
-The Club Registrar works side-by-side with Kris Ward, all of the age group commissioners and Tom Gross, who coordinates all of the operational aspects of the program and provides support and guidance to more than 750 men and women who volunteer as age group directors, coaches and managers.
+Our new Registrar is Genna Opatut.
+Genna can be reached via e-mail or by calling (202) 338-1910.
+The Club Registrar works side-by-side with Kris Ward, Director of Recreational Soccer, all of the age group commissioners for the Recreational program and Tom Gross, who coordinates all of the operational aspects of the program and provides support and guidance to more than 750 men and women who volunteer as age group directors, coaches and managers.

 What are the rules and regulations that I need to follow?